 openstack network showShows all important information about a network

 For the VMs on your network to reach the internet, you need a router.
 Here are some common router commands.

 openstack router deleteDeletes a router

 openstack router add portAdds a port to a router

 openstack router add subnetAdds a subnet to a router

-To use a virtual router correctly, we will need a subnet, which can be administrated with
+To use a virtual router correctly, you need a subnet that can be administrated with

 openstack subnet createCreates a new subnet